kvipul/ContactApp/Readme.txt

 Instructions:
 	-Simply unzip the .zip file
-	-Android Development has been done using Android Studio Softwre -Apk file is attached with source file -fakeContact.json file shouble be kept in res/assets folder
+	-Android Development has been done using Android Studio Softwres -Apk file is attached with source file -fakeContact.json file shouble be kept in res/assets folder -SMS charges may apply while sending SMS

-Feature added:
+Features added:
-	-App works file, handles error condition and check every action status -I'm aware of basic coding principles thus I've made seperate modules(class) for different features like sendSms class to send sms only
+	-App works file, handles error condition and check every action status -As I'm aware of basic coding principles I've made seperate modules(class) for different features like sendSms class to send sms only
 	-Also My project holds quality attributes like scalability, Maintainablility, performance, security, testablity and usablity

 References: